CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 > 18\.
 A browser runs and you should see Hello from TestServlet.

-Show your TA your browser visiting the TestServlet.

-This is the checkmark for this lab.

 While testing, leave the following settings alone.
 You should just work from